KaushikiAgrawal/NavigusRound2/README.md

 # NavigusRound2
 A Presence service, similar to that of google docs, which shows people that are currently viewing a particular doc.

-The website starts from re.php page.
+The website starts from regis.php page.

 Tools Used:-
 HTML,CSS,JavaScript